-- Primary health care is the most easily responding cadre to rapidly changing economic, technological and demographical advancements.
+- Primary health care is the most easily responding cadre to rapidly changing economic, technological, and demographical advancements.
 Primary healthcare includes many stakeholders to focus on all such aspects and determinants of health.

 - Primary health care has the potential to be very effective in dealing with causes and the risks associated with bad health.
 It also improves primary health security as well.
-Working on improving the system at peripheral and other health facilities at community level helps to build resilience in the entire community and nation against fighting diseases on a collective level.
+Working on improving the system at peripheral and other health facilities at the community level helps to build resilience in the entire community and nation against fighting diseases on a collective level.

-Moreover, better health care services are necessary to fulfill the target of health-related sustainable development goals (SDGs) on a universal level.
-It will also help to achieve other targets of sustainable development goals including poverty, hunger, education, provision of clean drinking water, climate change and gender inequality.
+Moreover, better healthcare services are necessary to fulfill the target of health-related sustainable development goals (SDGs) on a universal level.
+It will also help to achieve other targets of sustainable development goals, including poverty, hunger, education, provision of clean drinking water, climate change, and gender inequality.